saptak/spark/4-basics-of-programming-apache-spark.md

 ![](https://www.dropbox.com/s/wkxkddlkwuv94sb/Screenshot%202015-06-08%2007.16.04.png?dl=1)

-In case you do not already have thelog4j.properties` file, make a copy of the file using the commands below
+In case you do not already have the `log4j.properties` file, make a copy of the file using the command below

 ```
 cp /usr/hdp/current/spark-client/conf/log4j.properties.template /usr/hdp/current/spark-client/conf/log4j.properties